Disclaimer

 No warranty

 You use this site at your own risk (that sounds ominous, doesn't it?).
 Everything is provided 'as is', without any warranties of any kind express or implied.
-While we would appreciate it if you do not use anything provided here for illegal or immoral purposes, you should appreciate that once it has left the server and made its way to your computer, we no longer have direct control over what happens with the information.
+While we would appreciate it if you do not use anything provided here for illegal or immoral purposes, you should appreciate that once it has left the server and made its way to your computer, I no longer have any control over what happens with the information.

 Under no circumstances (including but not limited to negligence) shall I be liable for losses or other damages for your relying on any of the information provided.
 This includes if I have been advised of the possibility of such damages.